On the effective and automatic enumeration of polynomial permutation classes: Genome Rearrangement

 The cut-and-paste operation is a generalization of both the reversal operation and the block transposition operation.
 A single \emph{cut-and-paste} move consists of moving a single block of the permutation anywhere else in the permutation, with the option of reversing this block at the same time.
 Cut-and-paste sorting was introduced by Cranston, Sudborough, and West~\cite{cranston:short-proofs-fo:}. \begin{footnotesize}

 \end{footnotesize}

 Finally, the \emph{block interchange} operation is similar to the block transposition operation except that in this operation we are allowed to interchange any two blocks.
-This was first studied by Christie~\cite{christie:sorting-permuta:}.
-The size of the peg permutations involved in this case grows so fast that we were only able to compute the first two enumerations. \begin{footnotesize}
+This operation was first studied by Christie~\cite{christie:sorting-permuta:}. \begin{footnotesize}

 \end{footnotesize}

 The Python code used to perform these computations is available at